-Further to the enactment of the new law, the Authority launched a series of public consultations on several future guidelines and one regulation that will be most relevant for cartel proceedings.
-The guidelines concern, inter alia, the method for calculation of fines, procedural steps in settlement arrangements, degrees of priority defined by the Authority for the exercise of its sanctioning powers, the leniency programme, and a set of best practices in antitrust proceedings.
-The regulation deals specifically with the leniency procedure.
-These guidelines and the regulation are expected to be adopted soon.
+Further to the enactment of the new law in 2012, the Authority issued a series of guidelines and one regulation that are most relevant for cartel proceedings and were reflected in the answers to the preceding questions.
+The guidelines concern, inter alia, the method for calculation of fines, degrees of priority defined by the Authority for the exercise of its sanctioning powers, the leniency programme, and the handling of antitrust proceedings.
+The regulation deals specifically with the leniency procedure (and is further complemented by the Authority's Explanatory Guidelines on Leniency).